ymz-ncnk/sync-consensus-algorithm/Sync Consensus Algorithm.md

 algorithm that also uses terms (epochs) and stores data in a distributed log.
 However, unlike Raft, it synchronizes the distributed log every time a new leader appears.
-Another interesting feature it provides is the ability to simultaneously write several log items using multiple connections, which can significantly increase the speed of the distributed system.
+Another interesting feature it provides is the ability to simultaneously write several log items (using multiple connections between the leader and follower), which can significantly increase the speed of the distributed system.

 Thanks to this, we can design, for example, a fast [key-value database](https://github.com/ymz-ncnk/distributed-key-value-database-design) that can quickly process both write and read requests.